 The annual egg hunt starts at 11 a.m. the weekend before Easter.
 Photos are immediately after with the Easter bunny.
 More information here.

 St. Paul’s has an Easter Vigil at 8:30 p.m. on Saturday.
 Before that is the annual Blessing of the Easter Baskets at 12 noon.
 More information here.

 Calvary Episcopal Church

-Calvary Episcopal’s Easter services will be held on Saturday March 31st and Sunday April 1st.
+Calvary Episcopal’s Easter services will be held on Saturday Sunday.
 Calvary is located at Shady Ave. at Walnut Street.
 More information here.

 North Way Christian

 This Christian church offers services for Easter at their Wexford, Oakland, Sewickley Valley, East End, Dormont and Beaver Valley locations.
 More information here.